Doros profuges: Biology

 Occurs particularly in woodlands, on rotten tree-trunks, and on trunks from which sap is flowing.
-The habitat is Oak and Ash woodland and Hazel scrub, unimproved pastures invaded by scrub (including Rubus and Yew).
+The habitat is oak and ash woodland and hazel scrub, unimproved pastures invaded by scrub (including Rubus and yew).
 Arboreal and elusive.
-In open situations, adults fly along the edge of scrub, often around Rubus fruticosus thickets, on which they settle.
+In open terrain adults fly along the edge of scrub, often around Rubus fruticosus thickets, on which they settle.
 Flowers visited include umbellifers, ox-eye daisy, dropwort, Rubus.

 The flight period is short - from the end of May into June (July at high altitudes).
 The larva is believed to be an ant commensal.